 We followed a cross-validation procedure to evaluate the measurement properties of the DJGLS-6, T-ILS, and single-item measure of loneliness.
 Elizabeth Casabianca, an author not involved at the level of data contingent choices, employed a fixed random seed to partition the dataset into two folds—exploratory and confirmatory—of equal sample sizes.
 Stratification was performed based on the country variable to maintain a consistent representation of countries between folds.
 We first conducted the analyses of the measurement properties of the loneliness instruments on the exploratory fold.
 Once we had analyzed the exploratory fold, we then wrote our conclusions and then pre-registered the findings and the resulting hypothesis prior to testing them in our confirmatory fold.

 For the DJGLS-6 and T-ILS, we (a) determined their optimal factor structure through exploratory factor analyses and subsequently validated it through confirmatory factor analyses, along which we evaluated the fit of the factor structures usually employed in the literature using confirmatory factor analysis, (b) assessed their internal consistency using McDonald’s Omega, (c) assessed their measurement invariance properties through a combination of multigroup confirmatory factor analyses and mixture multigroup factor analyses.
 Finally, we evaluated the construct validity of the DGLS-6, T-ILS, and single-item measure of loneliness through analyses of their nomological network.
 We conducted analyses using the R programming language (version X.X.X; R Core Team, 2022).
-All our scripts are available at our OSF page: https://osf.io/7u4e8/.
+All of our scripts are available at our OSF page: https://osf.io/7u4e8/.

 Factor Analyses and Internal Consistency